lab-cosmo/librascal/docs/source/auto.rst

 Auto Documentation
 ==================

-For more details about the methods, the interfaces and the classes implemented in Proteus, please check the following:
+For more details about the methods, the interfaces and the classes implemented in Rascal, please check the following:

 .. contents::
    :local: